QuentinRa/blog.quentinra.dev/programming-languages/web/others/seo/index.md

 #### Structured Data

-I'm unsure if this helps with SEO, but it allows search engines, if they want to, to display **rich results**, like the Wikipedia page shown for some results.
+I'm unsure if this helps with SEO, but it allows search engines, if they want to, to display rich results.
+For instance, when we type a name, we often see the Wikipedia page on the right.

 * [Test your structured data (Google)](https://developers.google.com/search/docs/advanced/structured-data)
 * [structured-data.org](http://www.structured-data.org/)